 Because investors with this mind-set keep dividends in a separate “mental account,” they rarely reinvest dividends in the companies that paid them.
 Instead, investors, including large mutual funds and institutions, tend to use the payouts to purchase other stocks.
 The researchers document that market-wide dividend payments manifest themselves in the market by driving up the prices of nondividend-paying stocks; on average, on days with high dividend payments, the market has higher returns.

-The dividend disconnect applies to not only retail investors but institutions and mutual funds, Hartzmark and Solomon find.
+The dividend disconnect applies to not only retail investors but also to a number of institutions and mutual funds, Hartzmark and Solomon find.
 They conclude that investors need a better understanding of the relationship between dividends and stock values.
 How best to teach them that, they write, “remains an open and interesting question.”